nielskrijger/sqs/README.md

 Retrieves messages from the SQS queue `queueName`.

 Returns an array with all messages received or an empty array when none were available.
-Messages that do not contain a valid JSON message body are silently ignored; that is they will not be returned and will re-appear in the SQS queue after visibility timeout has been reached.
+Messages that do not contain a valid JSON message body are silently ignored and as a result will re-appear in the SQS queue after their visibility timeout has expired.

-Throws an error if queue could not be found.

 ```js
 return sqs.receiveMessages('my-queue').then((messages) => {